codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

 Click the metric link in the step.
-If you are running Background Analysis, this is the first step.

 {% include
 image.html